You are here

 - Publications (2014, 2015)

 I am an editor, book designer, and creator of ebooks.
-I specialize in information technology, art history and architectural history--and mystery novels.
-I love it when these subjects and all my skills come together in one manuscript, particularly in projects that I nurse from beginning to end (for self-publishing clients).
+I specialize in information technology, art history, and architectural history--and mystery novels.
+I love it when these subjects and all my skills come together in one manuscript, particularly in projects that I nurse from beginning to end (for self-publishing clients and occasionally for publishers).
 I bring passion, wisdom, and a great deal of patience to my work.

 Read a selected list of contracts on the projects page of my website.
 I am the ongoing editor for Architectural Histories, an online academic journal.
-Other recent work includes the editing and production of The Embodied Violinist, by Gwen Thompson-Robinow; a multi-author volume on a 17th-century Jesuit philosopher (publication details to come); Measuring Programming Skill: Construction and Validation of an Instrument for Evaluating Java Developers, by Gunnar Rye Bergersen; 16 mystery novels; the Nordic Journal of Architecture; the 5 volumes of the Secret Beaches of Vancouver Island Series; and the major book on Paul Kane published by the Royal Ontario Museum.
+Other recent work includes the editing and production of The Embodied Violinist, by Gwen Thompson-Robinow (for which I was shortlisted for the EAC's editorial award in 2018); a multi-author volume on a 17th-century Jesuit philosopher (publication details to come); Measuring Programming Skill: Construction and Validation of an Instrument for Evaluating Java Developers, by Gunnar Rye Bergersen; 16 mystery novels; the Nordic Journal of Architecture; the 5 volumes of the Secret Beaches of Vancouver Island Series; and the major book on Paul Kane published by the Royal Ontario Museum.

 I believe an editor must practice humility and compassion (which of course isn't recommended for a posting such as this!).
 It's not always easy, but it is always important.